habitat-sh/on-prem-builder/README.md

 As you can see from the commands above, the package Bootstrap flow is comprised of two main phases: a download from the public [SaaS Builder](https://bldr.habitat.sh) followed by a bulkupload to your on-prem Builder instance(s).
 Historically, we bootstraped on-prem-builders by downloading all the packages in 'core' for all targets.
 That amounted to ~15GB and was both too much and too little, in that many of the packages weren't needed, and for many patterns (effortless) other origins were needed.

-The [new bootstrap process flow](https://forums.habitat.sh/t/populating-chef-habitat-builder-on-prem/1228) allows you to easily customize your Bootstrap package set or use pre-populated [Starter Kit](https://github.com/habitat-sh/on-prem-builder/tree/master/quickstart_lists) files.
+The [new bootstrap process flow](https://forums.habitat.sh/t/populating-chef-habitat-builder-on-prem/1228) allows you to easily customize your Bootstrap package set or use pre-populated [Package Seed Lists](https://github.com/habitat-sh/on-prem-builder/blob/master/package_seed_lists/README.md) files.

-The following section illustrates the steps required to bootstrap the on-prem Builder with the [Effortless Linux](https://github.com/habitat-sh/on-prem-builder/blob/master/quickstart_lists/effortless_x86_64-linux_stable) starter kit.
-Simply repeat the following download/bulkupload flow for the starter kits you think you will need to have in your on-prem Builder, or even create your own custom starter kit file:
+The following section illustrates the steps required to bootstrap the on-prem Builder with the [Effortless Linux](https://github.com/habitat-sh/on-prem-builder/blob/master/package_seed_lists/effortless_x86_64-linux_stable) package seed list.
+Simply repeat the following download/bulkupload flow for any other package seed lists you think you will need to have in your on-prem Builder, or even create your own custom package seed list file:

 1. Phase 1: download

     ```bash
     export HAB_AUTH_TOKEN=<your_public_Builder_instance_token>
     cd on-prem-builder
-    hab pkg download --target x86_64-linux --channel stable --file quickstart_lists/effortless_x86_64-linux_stable --download-directory builder_bootstrap
+    hab pkg download --target x86_64-linux --channel stable --file package_seed_lists/effortless_x86_64-linux_stable --download-directory builder_bootstrap
     ```

 1. Phase 2: bulkupload